harsh6768/flash-aerospike/README.md

 Go to [Official Aerospike Website](https://aerospike.com/) to read more.

+## Install Aerospike on Ubuntu :

+Follow [this link ](https://docs.aerospike.com/tools/install/ubuntu) to install aerospike on ubuntu.

 ## Install aerospike on mac or windows :

 Step 1 : You have to install setup of [Docker Desktop](https://www.docker.com/products/docker-desktop/) on mac and run Docker Desktop.